rafaelrodrigues3092/convertto-ssm/README.md

 Convert Powershell and/or Shell scripts to AWS SSM documents.

+## Features

+This plugin is capable of generating both JSON and YAML AWS SSM Documents from PowerShell and/or Shell scripts.

 ## Usage

 1. Open a PowerShell or Shell script of your choice